Siberpone/ponyverse/BLOCKS.md

 > This is meant to be more of a wacky/zany kind of block and it can produce some starange (but often funny) images.

 ### Attire
 Generates description of a character's attire.
+If `species` variable is set or passed, it will automatically choose either pony-specific or humanized/eqg-specific attire descriptions.
 Attire group can be specified to narrow down selection.
 Supports repeat count.

 Example usage:
 ```